Cyprus and the European Union: Accession to the European Union

 In 2004, Cyprus became a full member of the European Union.
 Being a small, divided island nation, the European Union had represented an attractive solution to Greek Cypriots to act as a safety net against Turkey.
 In the autumn of 2004, Eurobarometer reported that seventy-three per cent of Cypriots believed that by being a member of the European Union, they felt more secure.
 Similarly, the identification of the European Union as a space of democratic values and an upholder of human rights significantly contributed to a positive image of Cyprus’ accession.
 The European Union presented itself as a project worth dedicating Cypriot loyalty to, hence delivering a sense of security and pride where neighboring countries could not threaten their interests.
-The Treaty of Accession 2003 signed on the 16 April 2003 in Athens was the legal basis for 10 countries Central and Southern Europe (Cyprus, the Czech Republic, Estonia, Hungary, Latvia, Lithuania, Malta, Poland, Slovakia and Slovenia) entering the European Union.
-On 1 May 2004 Cyprus became a full member of the European Union, along with 9 other European countries.
+The Treaty of Accession 2003 signed on the 16 April 2003 in Athens was the legal basis for 10 Central and Southern European countries' entering the European Union.
+On 1 May 2004 Cyprus became a full member of the European Union, along with the following 9 other European countries: